List of political parties in Ukraine: Parties represented in Oblast Councils

 Ukraine is made up of 24 oblasts, as well as two cities with special status (Kyiv and Sevastopol) and one autonomous republic (the Autonomous Republic of Crimea).
 All of these entities have oblast Councils (or city councils in the case of Kyiv and Sevastopol), which function as regional legislatures, and are the second level of government after the Verkhovna Rada.
 In total, there are 1,780 seats across all oblast Councils in Ukraine.
 These parties have representation on at least one oblast Councils, but no seats in parliament.

 Parties with local representation

 These political parties have no seats in parliament or any regional legislature, but do have local representation on city or town councils, mayorships, or other municipal bodies.
 Many of these parties are local organizations and operate only in a specific city or oblast.

 Other parties

 Currently active political parties in Ukraine with no seats in parliament nor in Oblast Councils.

 Defunct

 Banned parties

-On 20 March 2022, in the midst of the 2022 Russian invasion of Ukraine, president of Ukraine Volodymyr Zelenskyy announced the suspension of eleven political parties with ties to Russia, which would last until the end of martial law in Ukraine.
+On 20 March 2022, in the midst of the 2022 Russian invasion of Ukraine, president of Ukraine Volodymyr Zelenskyy announced the suspension of eleven political parties with claimed ties to Russia, which would last until the end of martial law in Ukraine.
 Two of the suspended political parties, Opposition Platform — For Life and Opposition Bloc, have a significant presence in national politics, while the remaining nine parties are marginal.